Skip to main content

 What board certification means in an international context

 Board certification indicates that a physician has completed accredited specialty training and has passed a formal examination process demonstrating competency in their field.
-In Turkey, physicians at leading partner clinics frequently hold certifications from both Turkish medical boards and international bodies, and many have completed fellowship training at institutions in Europe or North America.
+In Turkey, physicians at established partner clinics frequently hold certifications from both Turkish medical boards and international bodies, and many have completed fellowship training at institutions in Europe or North America.

 For US patients, this means the independent physicians overseeing their program have been evaluated by structured professional standards — not simply by years of practice or marketing claims.